isaumya/wp-server-stats/README.md

 So, in WordPress remo the plugin version number will follow like this **X.X.X**, whereas in Github the version number with follow like this **X.X.X.X** where the last **X** denotes beta phase

 ## Changelog
+### 1.3.3.1, October 14, 2016

+* Most major release till date
+* Added a lot more server information
+* Added special admin menu & pages to show up all PHP & database & memcache details
+* Memcache details will only show if memcache is enabled on the server

 ### 1.3.3, October 9, 2016

 * Fix compatibility issue & Fatal Errors with PHP version prior to v5.5